proffapt/proffapt.github.io/blogs/setup-c-cpp-dev-env.md

 ```sh
 gcc --version
 ```
-If you get some output; NOT error, then it is installed.
+If you get some output; NOT an error, then it is installed.

 On [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu) and other Debian-based distributions:
 Run the following commands in the [Terminal](https://itsfoss.com/open-terminal-ubuntu/):